-Market risk is the potential for changes in the value of Financial Instruments and the securities collateral received and/or pledged under reverse repurchase and repurchase agreements.
+Market risk is the potential for changes in the value of Financial Instruments.
 Categories of market risk include, but are not limited to, exposures to equity prices, interest rates, commodity prices, credit prices, and currency prices.

 Market risk is directly impacted by the volatility and liquidity of the markets in which the underlying financial instruments are traded.
-CSG attempts to manage market risk in various ways, including through diversifying exposures, guidelines on position sizes and hedging in related securities or derivative financial instruments.
-The ability to manage market risk may be constrained by changes in liquidity conditions and fast changes in the relative prices, volatilities and correlations between Financial Instruments and their corresponding hedges.
+CSG seeks to manage market risk in various ways, including through diversifying exposures, guidelines on position sizes and hedging in related securities or derivative financial instruments.
+The ability to manage market risk may be constrained by changes in liquidity conditions and fast changes in the relative prices, volatilities, and correlations between Financial Instruments and their corresponding hedges.